+Cataracts can cause blurred vision making day to day activities a struggle.
 Cataract surgery involves removing the cloudy natural lens inside your eye which results in blurred vision and replacing it with an artificial lens.

 As you get older, the lens in your eye can gradually become less transparent which can result in blurred vision.
 This is known medically as having a cataract.
 Cataracts usually develop over a long period, causing your eyesight to gradually get worse over time.
 If a cataract is left untreated, the lens will eventually become so clouded that it’s impossible for you to see any detail, and your vision will become severely affected.
 You may also find that bright lights will cause glare or dazzle you more than they previously did.

 Cataract removal surgery at Kingsbridge Private Hospital is a simple operation to remove the cloudy lens and replace it with a clear artificial lens.
 The result of cataract surgery will be that blurred vision will be reduced and you will be able to see more clearly.

 Cataracts can be removed at any stage; you don’t need to wait until your eyesight is badly affected to have this simple operation and restore your clarity of sight.

 Cataracts can develop in one or both eyes.
 If you have cataracts in both eyes, it is recommended that you have them removed one at a time, starting with the eye that is most severely affected.

 Removing the cloudy lens and putting a new lens inside your eye is the only way to restore your vision.
 Glasses or other visual aids can help you to see better in the short-term but they can’t be used to treat a cataract and if your vision becomes poor they may not help at all.